 When setting fitness goals, people tend to choose multiple variables — such as lifting a specific amount of weight or running a certain distance at a higher speed — but sometimes, a simple resolution like, "I'll work out more often" is enough, believes Ryan Glatt, CPT, trainer and brain health coach for the Pacific Neuroscience Institute at Providence Saint John's Health Center in California.

-"As a professional in health and wellness, I've become unhappy with my body composition and mental health when I exercise less frequency, so that's my sole goal for 2023," he tells LIVESTRONG.com.
+"As a professional in health and wellness, I've become unhappy with my body composition and mental health when I exercise less frequency, so that's my sole goal for [the new year]," he tells LIVESTRONG.com.
 "I believe increasing how often I work out can help me achieve those secondary goals."

 Much like the study that emphasized the impact of setting positive goals instead of negative ones, Glatt says realistic resolutions should center on what you gain from sticking to your resolution.
 So, rather than saying, "I need to work out more because I'm lazy," for example, it's better to say, "I'm going to work out more often to support my emotional health."